 Canada Green Building Council – Building Lasting Change 2019

 The Innovation Centre at Red River College is a high-performance building in Winnipeg’s Exchange District, one of the first in the region to target net-zero while adding to a historic building.
-Targeting an EUI of 100, the design process made use of cloud computing for early phase energy modelling, extensive energy data from similar building types, hybrid modelling to overcome software obstacles, and employed a design assist process for the design of BIPV panels.
+Targeting an EUI of 100, the design process made use of cloud computing for early phase energy modeling, extensive energy data from similar building types, hybrid modeling to overcome software obstacles, and employed a design-assist process for the design of BIPV panels.
 This case study offers valuable lessons and practical advice on how to meet ambitious energy targets while using technically advanced methods and technologies.

 - Ali Nazari, Senior Principal | Integral Group